PRUBHTEJ/ipu-result/README.md

 BUGS:
-NAME of student can't be extracted due to some reg exp problem
+NAME of student can't be extracted due to some reg exp problem in some cases.